 For an XLR connector (XLR is the 3-pin connector commonly used with professional audio equipment), then maybe something like this:

-The meeting we had this week at Marcellinas had over 40 people in attendance.
-It turns out Marcellinas function room has their own PA system, so I was glad to make use of that so that everyone could hear better.
+The meeting we had this week at Marcellina had over 40 people in attendance.
+It turns out Marcellina function room has their own PA system, so I was glad to make use of that so that everyone could hear better.
 Having said that, they just have a hand-held microphone with no mic-stand – so that can get tricky if you’re speaking and trying to type at the same time.

 Having a mic and loud speaker was a big help to the people in the room, but I didn’t have time beforehand to see if I could hook into their amplifier to record the audio.
 Instead to make the audio recording of the meeting, I just used the Windows 10 Voice Recorder app on my laptop (using my laptop’s inbuilt microphone), and just left that running for the duration of the talks.

 A lapel microphone would be ideal, and wireless even better (so you’re free to walk around).

 Audio2000 AWM-6032UL UHF Dual Channel Wireless Microphone System with One Handheld & One Lapel (Lavalier) Mic.
 This kit with a wireless hand-held and lapel would be pretty nice – wire up the main presenter with the lapel, which leaves the hand-held for the MC.